 Ghats in Varanasi is known for the food for the soul.
 But what about the food for the hunger after a long walk on the ghats.
 The only ghat, where I located food at was the Assi Ghat where a Dana wallah was roasting fresh Dana.
 And a peanut vendor was selling freshly roasted peanuts with a small packet of salt.
 Peanuts with salt are my vivid memory of a year of a childhood spent in Benaras.
 Dana is the healthiest snack that you can get on the streets – roasted grains with a choice of eating dry or with green mint chutney, with onions added on demand.

 There were Gol Gappas and Aaloo Tikki cart and even a Momo Stall.
 But believe me, I did not see anyone eating Momos in two hours that I was there.
 The corner tea stalls are where everyone converges after they have walked, strolled and tasted the snacks.

 My detailed post on Must Try Food in Varanasi

 There are many German bakeries and eateries close to the ghats.
 Some of them overlooking the Ganga and the ghats.
 I ate one of my best Pizzas there.

-Walking on the ghats of Ganga in Kashi is like a looking at a slice of life – where devotion and playfulness co-exist.
+Walking on the ghats in Kashi is like a looking at a slice of life – where devotion and playfulness co-exist.
 Here life and death co-exist.
 And the world converges for its own reasons and where everyone finds a reason to connect.